Adaptive Modular Geometric Control of Robotic Manipulators: Results

 \section{Results}

-In this section, numerical simulations of a 4R redundant heavy-duty manipulator (total mass $\approx 9350~\mathrm{kg}$, reach $\approx 7~\mathrm{m}$) are conducted to evaluate the proposed controller.
-The system is modeled in MATLAB/Simulink with a sampling frequency of $1~\mathrm{kHz}$.
-The proposed modular geometric controller (MGC) and its adaptive extension (AMGC) are compared with the modular controller in \cite{humaloja2021decentralized} (VDC) and the geometric impedance controller in \cite{seo2023geometric} (GIC).
-Due to a non-disclosure agreement (NDA) with the industrial partner, the detailed physical parameters of the manipulator cannot be publicly disclosed.
-All simulations are nevertheless performed using the actual system parameters to ensure faithful representation of the real platform.
+In this section, numerical simulations are conducted on a 4R redundant heavy-duty manipulator (total mass $\approx 9350~\mathrm{kg}$, reach $\approx 7~\mathrm{m}$; see Fig.~\ref{Render}) in order to evaluate the proposed control framework.
+The kinematic redundancy is exploited to regulate the end-effector orientation.
+The manipulator model is implemented in MATLAB/Simulink with a sampling frequency of $1~\mathrm{kHz}$.
+The proposed modular geometric controller (MGC) (\ref{Fri}) is compared against the modular controller of~\cite{humaloja2021decentralized} (VDC) and the geometric impedance controller of~\cite[equation~(32)]{seo2023geometric} (GIC).
+Furthermore, the adaptive extension of the proposed method (AMGC) (\ref{Fr_ad}) is compared with the MGC under parametric uncertainty to showcase the performance of the proposed adaptive control.
+All simulations are performed using the actual system parameters so as to preserve fidelity with respect to the real robotic platform.
+The use of an extreme-scale manipulator, characterized by substantial inertia and a long kinematic reach, is intentional: such a system provides a demanding test environment in which dynamic coupling effects are pronounced and even modest relative tracking errors may correspond to significant absolute deviations at the end-effector.